The Bellevue Chronicle

 2005

-The Hotel Bellevue-Palace AG established a permanent building right and sold the hotel’s land to the Swiss Confederation.
+Hotel Bellevue-Palace AG establishes an independent and permanent building right and sells the hotel’s land to the Swiss Confederation.

 —————